Improve Cross-Modality Segmentation by Treating T1-Weighted MRI Images as Inverted CT Scans: Introduction

 \section{Introduction}

-Segmentation of medical images plays a vital role in many automatic image analysis tools.
-While segmentation has been well established for computed tomography (CT) scans, with multiple open source models available \cite{ct_lungs, totalsegmentator}, multi-class segmentation of magnetic resonance imaging (MRI), especially outside the brain, is lacking behind.
-The main reason for this challenge is that training segmentation models requires a large number of annotated images, and the more classes involved, the greater the annotation effort needed.
-While this problem can be partially alleviated by using augmented CT scans with existing labels for retraining a model \cite{spie}, implementing and training an augmented model is resource-intensive, time-consuming, and technically challenging.
-In this short paper, we demonstrate that image augmentation, specifically inversion, can be sufficient to bridge the gap between MRI and CT segmentation performance and CT segmentation model can be used to generate masks for MR images.
+Medical image segmentation plays an important role in many automated image analysis tools.
+It has been well established for computed tomography (CT) scans, with multiple open-source models \cite{ct_lungs, totalsegmentator} and challenges available.
+Segmentation of magnetic resonance imaging (MRI) scans, particularly multi-organ segmentation, has long been lacking behind but recently, MRI models have been published, that close this gap \cite{hantze2024mrsegmentator,d2024totalsegmentator,zhuang2024mrisegmentator}.
+Nonetheless, differences between MRI and CT segmentation remain.
+For CT TotalSegmentator \cite{totalsegmentator} can parallelly infer 117 Structures while the MRI segmentation model, with the largest number of classes \cite{zhuang2024mrisegmentator}, is limited to 62 structures.
+Similarly, for other examples such as kidney tumor delineation, public challenges exist for CT (i.e. KiTS23) but not for MRI.

+Training new (MRI) segmentation models requires a large number of annotated images, and the more classes involved, the greater the annotation effort needed.
+Pixel-wise annotation can therefore be very time-consuming, especially if the segmentations have to be created from scratch.
+However, if annotators instead focus on refining pre-segmented structures, i.e. segmentations that are not perfect but cover a large part of the target structure, the annotation process can be greatly accelerated.

+One strategy to create pre-segmentations consists of retraining a new segmentation model for the target domain.
+For example, by co-registering corresponding CT and MRI scans \cite{srikrishna2021deep} or by using augmented CT scans \cite{spie}.
+Nonetheless, implementing and training an augmented model is resource-intensive, time-consuming, and technically challenging.
+Additionally, it requires having data of both the source and target modality.

+In this article, we demonstrate that image augmentation, specifically inversion, can be sufficient to bridge the gap between MRI and CT segmentation performance.
 One key difference between MRI and CT images is that dense tissue, such as bones, appears bright (hyperdense) in CT scans but dark (hypointense) in MRI images.
-We attempt to minimize this difference by using negatives of MRI images and analyze whether it has an effect on the semantic segmentation performance of models trained solely on CT data.
+We attempt to minimize this difference by using negatives of MRI images and analyze whether it influences the semantic segmentation performance of models trained solely on CT data.
+We investigate the effects on both a general multi-class segmentation model, i.e. TotalSegmentator, and a specialized pathological model to segment clear cell renal cell carcinoma (ccRCC).